 Lipid absorption in the small intestine involves the digestion products of triglycerides, phospholipids, cholesterol esters, and fat-soluble vitamin esters, that is, free fatty acids, small amounts of 2-monoglycerides, lysophospholipids, mainly lysophosphatidylcholine, cholesterol, fat-soluble vitamins and glycerol.
-These molecules, with the exception of short-chain fatty acids, namely, butyric acid, and medium-chain fatty acids, namely, caproic acid, caprylic acid, capric acid, and lauric acid, and glycerol, have a poor solubility in aqueous medium.
+These molecules, with the exception of short-chain fatty acids, such as acetic acid, butyric acid, and propionic acid, and medium-chain fatty acids, namely, caproic acid, caprylic acid, capric acid, and lauric acid, and glycerol, have a poor solubility in aqueous medium.

 - Absorption of long chain fatty acids